Aggravated Felony (AF)

 Other Removal Grounds

-This might be (wrongly) charged as a COV under Stokeling, so if possible get a different plea (e.g., 136.1(b)(1), 594) if the V and D share a protected relationship, in order to avoid a deportable crime of DV.
+This might be (wrongly) charged as a COV under Stokeling, so if possible get a different plea (e.g., 236.1(b)(1) or 136.1(b)(1), with less than a year, 459, 594) if the V and D share a protected relationship, in order to avoid a charge of a deportable crime of DV.
 Note that 243(d) has been held to be a COV.
 See Advice for alternate pleas and further discussion.

 To ensure not wrongly charged as child abuse, keep minor V’s age out of ROC.
 See 243(a).